Ltl Acorn 5310A Wildlife Trail Camera Trap

 The Ltl Acorn 5310A can take photos of 12MP quality (interpolated from 5MP) or record video clips (with sound) at 1080P resolution.
 You can even set the camera to take a photo then a video clip if you want to, all triggered by movement/heat difference within the camera's sensor range.

-The 5310 trail cameras have password protection, 16G max SD card storage (SD card not supplied as standard), time & date stamping, timer recording (explained in the next paragraph), night vision brightness adjustment, video length setting, standby mode low power consumption, covert "no glow" 940nm infrared and even a time lapse feature that allows you to tell the camera to take a photo/video clip at set intervals regardless of whether any movement has been detected.
+The 5310 trail cameras have password protection, 32G max SD card storage (SD card not supplied as standard but you can purchase one with the camera if you choose to), time & date stamping, timer recording (explained in the next paragraph), night vision brightness adjustment, video length setting, standby mode low power consumption, covert "no glow" 940nm infrared and even a time lapse feature that allows you to tell the camera to take a photo/video clip at set intervals regardless of whether any movement has been detected.

 The amazing thing is that this feature packed trail camera comes in a palm size casing of approx 14cm x 8cm x 6cm!